 Salt Creek River Trail:

 Dean Nature Sanctuary to Plank Road Meadow Salt Creek consists of four sections, each offering a distinct paddling experience.
 The official lower section of the Salt Creek water trail begins with an access site at Oak Brook Park District's Dorothy and Sam Dean Nature Sanctuary.
 Although shallow in spots, the river winds through beautiful Cook County Forest Preserve District woods and land owned by the Brookfield Zoo before its confluence with the Des Plaines River at Plank Road Meadow.
 This stretch has low banks and several access points in forest preserves.
 Paddlers are advised to take out at the Forest Preserve District of Cook County's Plank Road Meadow or before.
-One half mile downstream of Plank Road Meadow is the Hofmann Dam, a hazardous dam with no legal portage.
+One half mile downstream of Plank Road Meadow is the site of the former Hofmann Dam, which has been removed, but the debris remains as a potential hazard to paddlers.

 Paddle Safely And Have Fun